tweag/nickel/doc/manual/types-vs-contracts.md

 ## Data (record, list)

 Conversely, for data inside configuration code, you should use **contracts**.
-Types are not adding much over contracts for configuration data, while contracts are more flexible and expressive.
+Types are not adding much for configuration data, while contracts are more flexible and expressive.

 Example:
 ```nickel